ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

-# UBER : Using HIVE Schema
+# UBER Ride Sharing App (Hive Approach)
 ## Section: I Introduction
 **Introduction to Apache Hive**

-Apache Hive is a robust data warehousing solution built atop the Hadoop ecosystem, originally developed by Facebook.
-Hive facilitates easy querying, data summarization, and analysis of vast datasets distributed across a Hadoop environment.
-It converts SQL-like queries, known as HiveQL, into MapReduce jobs, making it ideal for SQL-knowledgeable users transitioning into big data roles.
+Apache Hive is a robust data warehousing solution built atop the Hadoop ecosystem, originally developed by Facebook (2008).
+Hive facilitates easy querying, data summarization, and analysis of vast datasets distributed across a Hadoop Distributed File System.
+HiveQL syntactically is similar to SQL allowing SQL-knowledgeable users to transition into big data roles.
+HiveQL converts the queries into MapReduce jobs, making it ideal for querying data in distributed environment.

 **Overview of Apache Hive**